viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 5. Click **Save Config** at the bottom of the window.

 For more detailed information see [the motion service configuration instructions](/services/motion/#configuration/).

+If you choose not to configure logging, you can access the default motion service in your code with the name `builtin`.

 ### Configure a Navigation service